eduramofo/apiary/README.md

 # To clone the repository including all submodules
 git clone --recurse-submodules https://github.com/eduramofo/apiary.git

+# Set the submodules in the main branch
+cd ./{submodules}
+git switch main

 # Updates the Apiary repository and sets all
 # submodules to the stable versions currently
 # pinned in this project.
 Use this to ensure